 The Grinch is alive and well and living in St. Louis.
 Or at least a reasonable facsimile.

-Now this Grinch is spoiling Troop 374′s Christmas custom — again.
-So let me editorialize for a moment.
+Let me editorialize for a moment.
 Dr. Seuss wrote that his green villain’s “head wasn’t screwed on quite right” and its “heart was two sizes too small.”
 Sound like the scoundrel seen here?

 Theft is always unacceptable, but this takes “wrong” to a new level.
 I mean, she stole Christmas trees.
 From a Boy Scout troop.
 On church property.
 During the holidays.
 One question for you, Ms. Grinch: Why?